 On the Fence About Going to Therapy?

 Many people feel anxious about making that first call.
 It's natural to wonder if you will find someone who is available and who can really help you.
-You may have concerns about opening up to a stranger, or committing your time and money to something so intangible as therapy.
-I encourage you to give me a call so we can discuss your concerns.
+You may have concerns about opening up to a stranger, being judged, or committing your time and money to something so intangible as therapy.

 Sometimes there is a fear that therapy will be about being confronted in ways that will leave you feeling worse about yourself than you perhaps already do.
 In general, I don't see that as particularly helpful.
 Nor do I think that just offering support is the most helpful approach either.
 There is a middle way that centers around curiosity and a deepening understanding of how you experience yourself and others and how that has come to be.
 I find that engagement in this kind of conversation can lead to deep and lasting and positive change.